10 Books Every Politics Student Should Read

 1. Plato, The Republic (c.
 375 BC)

 Plato was an Athenian philosopher, and one of the first Western thinkers to marry philosophy and politics.
 The Republic discusses the meaning and nature of justice, arguing that a ‘just’ society depends on having a good relationship between three different groups: ‘producers’ (craftsmen, farmers), ‘auxiliaries’ (soldiers) and ‘guardians’ (rulers, politicians).
 He addresses ethical and political concerns by trying to answer the question: ‘why do men behave justly?’
-He believed that, in order to be ‘just’, men must be ‘good’.
+He believed that, in order to be ‘just’, men must also be ‘good’.

 2. Niccolo Machiavelli, The Prince (1532)